 Children always have a set routine when they are at school.
 They have a class routine and a timesheet for different subjects.
 This allowed children to have the freedom and know when they had extra time.
 They are not accustomed the same way to distance learning because they don't have a set routine.
 Setting a routine for your kids helps your kids busy throughout the day.

 Staying at home can make kids feel like they are on vacation.
 Children might also not feel like learning when there is no routine like they have in their school.

-Hence, you as a parent, need to develop a routine for the children to ensure stability distance learning.
+Hence, as a parent, you need to develop a routine for the children to ensure stability in distance learning.
 Without a routine, your children might follow their instincts and go, rogue.
 They will not have proper knowledge of their timetable.

 You need to set a routine to guide the children through distance learning, screen time, playtime, family time, and outside time.
-Setting different time periods throughout the day for different activities will allow your children to have stability.
-Children will also be busy doing their activities rather than getting in the way of you completing your work.
+Setting different periods throughout the day for different activities will allow your children to have stability.
+Children will also be busy doing their activities rather than getting in the way of completing their work.

 They will always have something to do next and will not interrupt you.

 The same applies to our children.
 They especially need structure when it comes to a daily routine.
 The structure around their daily routine also matters in motivating us while we are doing our work.

 Due to the reality of distance learning, children have to learn and join classes from home.
 Kids have difficulties setting boundaries during online classes.
 They get bored and do not want to study when they are studying from the comfort of their rooms.
 Children are likely to be lying in their beds and joining their classes without getting up.

 They are also less likely to take notes or give attention to what the teacher is talking about with distractions going on around their own home.
 For this, you will have to create a structure or help your child develop a structure themselves.